day8/re-frame/docs/WIP/README.md

 3. You're taking a [Functional Design and Programming course at San Diego State University](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) and you have to learn re-frame to do an assignment.
 You've left it a bit late, right?
     Good news, there is a quick start guide coming up shortly.
-4. You like a bit of social proof!!
-I can report that re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM)
+4. You like social proof!!
+    re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions,
+    interceptors, coeffects, conveyor belts, statechart-friendliness (FSM)